 Just around the corner of the temple, stop off at the little roti stall of Auntie Dae, a famous Chiang Mai resident of Pakistani origin who, for 30 years has sold freshly-made, sweet and savoury roti with cheese or condensed milk and sugar from her little stall.
 These tasty snacks are both a treat and an energy boost while touring the city.

 Of course, where food comes from is as important as how it’s prepared.
-This is why the tours visit Chiang Mai’s Warorot Market, the oldest in the city.
+This is why the tours visit Chiang Mai’s Warorot Market (see below gallery), the oldest in the city.
 Chefs come here to stock up on ingredients, and you can snack on freshly-made treats, experience the scents and sights of a bustling market, and pick up tips on choosing herbs, spices and fruits.

 And the communal feel of the tour is what appeals to visitors.
 You explore the city knowing you’ll learn something, make friends and enjoy some tasty treats along the way.
 This is why evenings end with a drink in a rooftop bar with a city view.
 It’s a great chance to further friendships with fellow foodies and plan further culinary adventures.